planetfederal/registry/documentation.md

 Usage
 -----

 Registry is written in python and uses Django framework.
+First, is necessary to configure the pycsw database.

+	| python registry.py pycsw -c setup_db

-Start the server using
+Then, start the server

 	| python registry.py runserver

-Also, you need to start elasticsearch search engine.
+Then, you need to start elasticsearch search engine.
 You can verify if elasticsearch is running, executing the following command:

 	| elasticsearch -v